esp-arduino-libs/ESP32_Display_Panel/README_CN.md

 #endif /* ESP_PANEL_LCD_BUS_TYPE */
 ...
 /**
- * LCD Venbdor Initialization Commands.
+ * LCD Vendor Initialization Commands.
  *
  * Vendor specific initialization can be different between manufacturers, should consult the LCD supplier for
  * initialization sequence code.
 Please uncomment and change the following macro definitions.
 Otherwise, the LCD driver